InternityFoundation/COVID_SENSI_1954/README.md

 - Hosted in AWS

 How to run:?
-- Change the API key for OTP before you execute
+- Change the API key for OTP before you execute in routes/api
+---- admin.js
+---- user.js
+- do git clone
+- do npm install
+- npm run start